aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 1.2 Processing data

-Now we know the data is already stored in the variable `contents`, and how can we process it, which is only text for us.
-At the beginning, I have tried to use regular expressions to extract path nodes:
+Now we know the data is already stored in the variable `contents`, and how can we process it, which is the only text for us.
+In the beginning, I have tried to use regular expressions to extract path nodes:

 ```js
 var paths = contents.match(/<path([\s\S]+?)\/>/g);
 ```

-But with this way, it may result in two drawbacks:
+But in this way, it may result in two drawbacks:

 - Lose the whole structure of the SVG file.
 - Unable to create a legal DOM element, `SVGPathElement`.